Luxury Lingerie Reviews: FYI by Dani Read, Lascivious & Jenny Packham

 The Lila bra is an open cup with sheer gathered mesh detail above the bust.
 The Isla briefs are made of powernet, with similar gathered mesh details on the hip panels, with patent eyelet tape and elastic details.
 There are silver hooks and eyes going down the centre back of the briefs and removable suspender straps.
 The bra retails for £86 here and the briefs for £112 here.

-For a cupless bra, the fit is very good — the wire encases the breast well, whilst the underband is comfortably tight and the mesh detailing is flattering.
-Obviously for a bra of this style support isn’t an issue!
+For a cupless bra, the fit is very good --- the wire encases the breast well, whilst the underband is comfortably tight and the mesh detailing is beautiful.
+Obviously for a bra of this style support isn't an issue!

 Jenny Packham silk & lace robe